Dynamical resilience to disorder: the dilute Hubbard model on the Lieb lattice: Abstract

 \section{Abstract}

-Magnetic order in itinerant electron systems arises from the on-site repulsion interaction between electrons, $U$, due to local moment formation and their coupling via the exchange energy.
-Therefore, the moment formation, e.g.~in the single-band Hubbard model on the square lattice, is weakened when a fraction $x$ of $U$ is randomly set to zero, exhibiting an upper bound dilution limit as the classical percolation threshold of the lattice, $x_c^\text{(perc,sq)}$.
-In this paper, we study dilute magnetism in flat band systems, namely in the Hubbard model on a `Lieb' lattice.
+In itinerant systems, electron-electron interactions may lead to the formation of local magnetic moments and their effective exchange coupling, which in turn gives rise to long-range magnetic order.
+Therefore, when moment formation is weakened, such as in the single-band Hubbard model on a square lattice with the on-site repulsion being randomly switched off on a fraction $x$ of sites, magnetic order is suppressed beyond some critical $x_c$, which was found to lie below the classical percolation threshold, $x_c^\text{(perc,sq)}$.
+Here we study dilute magnetism in flat band systems, namely in the Hubbard model on a `Lieb' lattice.
 Interestingly, we show that magnetic order persists to $x$ almost twice as large as the classical percolation threshold for the lattice, thus emphasizing the central role of electron itinerancy to the magnetic response.
 The analysis of the orbital-resolved order parameters reveals that the contribution of the four-fold coordinated `d' sites to magnetism is dramatically affected by dilution, while the localized `p' states of the flat band provide the dominant contribution to long-range correlations.
 We also examine the transport properties, which suggest the existence of an insulator-to-metal transition in the same range of the critical magnetic dilution.